GPUOpen-Archive/Anvil/README.md

 * Miscellaneous functionality:
    - Format info reflection:               provides information about format properties.
    - GLSL -> SPIR-V conversion:            provides glslang-based GLSL->SPIR-V conversion.
 The conversion is performed in run-time.
+Disassembly can also be retrieved, if needed.
    - IO:                                   provides a number of functions to simplify directory- and file-related operations.
    - Object tracker:                       tracks object allocations and helps detect object leakage.
    - Time:                                 provides a way to query current time using high-performance system queries.